 Diffuse hair loss: causes and treatment

-Diffuser Hair Loss causes the hair to fall evenly over the entire head.
-We explain what the cause is and what helps against it.
+Diffuse hair loss causes hair to fall evenly over the entire head.
+We explain what causes it and what helps against it.

 What is diffuse hair loss?

 The once thick hair becomes thinner and thinner and the scalp shimmers through more and more: When the hair becomes evenly thinner and falls out more than the normal 100 hairs per day, diffuse hair loss is often the result.
 This form of hair loss can also be recognized by the fact that there are no isolated bald spots.
 There can be various causes for this, such as diseases like hypothyroidism or hormonal changes.
 When the trigger for diffuse hair loss is removed, the hair usually starts to grow again.

 Unlike hereditary hair loss, experts distinguish between two different forms of diffuse hair loss:

 - Theologian phase: This is the more common form of diffuse hair loss.
 Hair loss occurs about two to three months after the cause of hair loss is identified.
 The hair is currently in the so-called resting or loss phase.
 Only when the trigger of diffuse hair loss is removed can the hair grow again - this usually takes six to twelve months.
 In theory, anyone can become ill with this hair loss, but Women are slightly more frequently affected than Men.